U.S. disaster relief in a race against freezing cold

 The company said 270,000 customers in New York City and Westchester County still had no power, down from nearly a million who were cut off by the storm.

-(Reporting by Reuters bureaus throughout the U.S. Northeast; Writing by Daniel Trotta and Louis Charbonneau; Editing by Doina Chiacu; Editing by Vicki Allen)
+(Reporting by Reuters bureaus throughout the U.S. Northeast; Writing by Daniel Trotta and Louis Charbonneau; Editing by Doina Chiacu)